 As already suggested, you could write a gratitude letter in order to use this strength to support your mental health, but you could also do this in the form of a journal.
 Write down all the events that you feel grateful for whenever you encounter them.
 This will allow you to keep a journal of all the things you have to be grateful for in one place, which you can look back on to restore some happiness and satisfaction when you’re feeling low.

 This is about gaining contentment and happiness through achieving the things that are meaningful to you or finding meaning in your daily activities.
 This can be done by setting realistic goals and how you’ll achieve them: I’d recommend SMART goals.
-Using meaning orientated interventions are meant to be good for helping people suffering from stress disorders, even PTSD.
+Using meaning-oriented interventions is meant to be good for helping people suffering from stress disorders, even PTSD.

 Savouring interventions focus on encouraging you to grab every little aspect of an experience, meaning you need to focus in on all the sensory, emotional, and social experiences of an event.
 This is meant to be good for depression and mood disorders, as such interventions should elicit happiness and self-satisfaction, due to you fully engaging in positive experiences.
 It might be good to try this approach when trying something new, like a new hobby, in order to increase the chances of you engaging in the new fun hobby again.